alf-p-steinbach/Expressive-Cpp/README.md

 temporary from the `collatz()` call to cover the full loop execution, so do take care for such calls in raw C++!
-But the `enumerated` function uses the Expressive C++ facility `Copy_or_ref_` to deal with a temporary argument, and makes a safe logical copy of that temporary &ndash; here very efficiently by just `std::move`-ing the vector.
+But the `enumerated` function uses the Expressive C++ facility `Copy_or_ref_` to deal with a temporary argument, and makes a safe logical copy of that temporary, here very efficiently by just `std::move`-ing the vector.

 As an example where the keywords combine with underlying pure C++ machinery,